Frequently Asked Questions

 The answer will become apparent once you see how useless English is in this context.
 Like everything else you will learn by repetition.
 What you don’t learn naturally, we will drill into you.

 You should move slowly - it is then much harder to hurt yourself even if you make mistakes.
-Report any discomfort to the instructor so they can help and have patience and realize that some things take longer to learn than others.
+Report any discomfort to the instructor so they can help.
+Have patience and realize that some things take longer to learn than others.

 Usually they are shown often enough.
 But if you are still fuzzy on some things and your test date is looming, ask one of the senior students for help preparing.
 You can also ask the instructor before class if s/he would try to show the technique that gives you trouble.
 It may or may not fit into the lesson plan, but s/he will try.